sfisv-heroku/pe-quickstart-custorg/README.md

 This example is to demonstrate and serve as a quick start for how large-scale processing can be moved from Salesforce to Heroku.
 It consists of four components:

-1. [Customer org] ( https://github.com/sfisv-heroku/pe-quickstart-custorg): A Salesforce application that generates Platform Events
+1. [Customer org](https://github.com/sfisv-heroku/pe-quickstart-custorg): A Salesforce application that generates Platform Events
-1. [Listener] (https://github.com/sfisv-heroku/pe-quickstart-listener): A Heroku application that consumes events and dispatches them to the worker
+1. [Listener](https://github.com/sfisv-heroku/pe-quickstart-listener): A Heroku application that consumes events and dispatches them to the worker
 1. [Worker](https://github.com/sfisv-heroku/pe-quickstart-worker): A Heroku application that receives work from the listener and performs processing on data retrieved from the Customer org
-1. [Business org] (https://github.com/sfisv-heroku/pe-quickstart-bizorg): A Salesforce application that keeps track of the activity happening in the Customer org and on Heroku
+1. [Business org](https://github.com/sfisv-heroku/pe-quickstart-bizorg): A Salesforce application that keeps track of the activity happening in the Customer org and on Heroku

 This is an experimental project, which means that: